JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-resource-groups.png)

-2. Select the ResourceGroup `TechDays42rg`.
+2. Select the ResourceGroup `IoTWorkshop-rg`.
 It will open a new blade with all resources in this group
 3. Select `Add`.
 A list of available services appears

     ![alt tag](img/azure-portal-add.png)